eero-lehtinen/oklch-color-picker/readme.md

 ![picker](https://github.com/user-attachments/assets/e75bd890-2833-4c40-ab80-fee55ef21db3)

 ## Features
-- Takes an input color from stdin and ouputs the edited color to stdout
+- Takes an input color as a cli argument and ouputs the edited color to stdout
 - Uses a perceptual colorspace (Oklch) to allow intuitive editing
   - Consists of lightness, chroma and hue
   - Motivation: [An article by the Oklab creator](https://bottosson.github.io/posts/oklab/)